ourPLCC/plcc/README.md

 $ rep -n -t < samples    # Run the interpreter on your samples.
 ```

+#### Example

-For example.
-We want to create scanner, parser, and interpreter for a
+Create a scanner, parser, and interpreter to evaluate subtraction
-language that allows us to express subtraction of whole numbers in
-prefix notation: e.g., -( -(4,1), -(3,2) ).
-The interpreter will evaluate
-such expressions and print the result.

-We create a file named `samples` whose contents contains three example
-programs in our new language.
+expressions.
+Here are some example input programs (file `samples`).

 ```
 3